Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference

-Prompt splitting as demonstrated in Figure~\ref{fig:design-parallel-exec}b breaks this sequential dependency by partitioning prompts into tool-independent and tool-dependent slices: \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Slice identification: } When the iteration $i$ completes decodes and generates tool calls, the orchestrator which has complete awareness of the prompt template, identifies the insertion point where tool outputs will be spliced, typically between system instructions/history and the tool results section. \item \textbf{Eager prefill execution}: The orchestrator immediately submits the tool-independent prefix $P\_{2a}$ using $submit\_partial\_prefill()$, which returns a continuation handle.
-The engine begins prefill computation while tools execute concurrently.
-The KV cache blocks from this partial prefill are tagged with high reuse priority via $set\_reuse\_priority()$ to prevent eviction. \item \textbf{Prompt extension:} Once tool outputs arrive, the orchestrator constructs the tool-dependent suffix and calls $extend\_prefill()$ with the continuation handle.
+Prompt splitting as demonstrated in Figure~\ref{fig:design-parallel-exec}b breaks this sequential dependency by partitioning prompts into tool-independent and tool-dependent slices: \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Slice identification: } When the iteration $i$ completes decodes and generates tool calls, the orchestrator aware of prompt template, identifies the insertion point where tool outputs will be spliced, typically between system instructions/history and the tool results section. \item \textbf{Eager prefill execution}: The orchestrator submits the tool-independent prefix $P\_{2a}$ using \textit{submit\_\allowbreak partial\_\allowbreak prefill()}, which returns a continuation handle.
+The engine computes prefill while tools execute concurrently.
+The KV cache blocks from partial prefill are tagged with high priority via $set\_reuse\_priority()$ to prevent eviction. \item \textbf{Prompt extension:} Once tool outputs arrive, the orchestrator constructs the tool-dependent suffix and calls $extend\_prefill()$ with the continuation handle.
 The engine splices the new content ($P_{2b}$) onto the pinned KV cache from $P_{2a}$, completes the prefill, and proceeds to decode $D_2$.
-If tool execution fails or times out, the orchestrator handles failure by discarding the partial prefill and setting appropriate hints for its KV to allowing the engine to release pinned resources. \end{enumerate}

-This approach overlaps tool execution with a part of prefill, reducing the request's end-to-end latency by the overlapped prefill duration.
+If tool execution fails or times out, the orchestrator discards the partial prefill and sets appropriate hints for its KV for the engine to release pinned resources. \end{enumerate} This approach overlaps tool execution with a part of prefill, reducing the request's end-to-end latency.